How to grow bay (Laurus nobilis)

 Laurus nobilis growing in the ground should get all the water they need from rainfall. you're growing bay trees in pots, don’t allow the compost to dry out in summer, but do allow any excess to drain away, as too much water will rot the roots.
 Reduce watering in winter.
 Feed with a liquid feed every few weeks in spring and summer.
 If possible, repot every two or three years – if your plant is to too big to do this, scrape away the top layer of compost and replace with fresh.

 Prune bay in summer with secateurs.
 Old plants can be rejuvenated by cutting them back hard in late spring.
 It's best to do this over two years as bay can be slow to bounce back – cut half the stems back in year one and the rest in year two.
 Bay trees are becoming increasingly popular as topiary, due to their resilience to regular pruning.
 Consider buying a topiary frame if you haven't tried the technique before and prune several times over the growing season for the best results.
 When pruning or clipping bay, avoid using hedge shears, as half cut leaves will look unsightly.

 Growing bay: problem-solving

 Bay is fairly trouble free.
 If the leaves get damaged by frost or wind (which will turn them brown or black), pick them off or trim plants in late spring or summer to encourage new growth.

 Yellow leaves can be a problem on bay trees.
 In our Quick Tips video Emma Crawforth, BBC Gardeners’ World Magazine, explains why bay trees may develop yellow leaves, and how to remedy the problem.

 Discoloured, distorted foliage could be caused by bay leaf suckers.
-The young, winged, sap-feeding insects attack young bay foliage.
+The sap-feeding insects attack young bay foliage.
 Minor attacks can be tackled by promptly removing all affected leaves.